Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Abstract

 \section{Abstract}

-Using geometric and microlocal methods, we show that the Liouville entropy of the geodesic flow of a closed surface of non-constant negative curvature is strictly increasing along the normalized Ricci flow.
-This affirmatively answers a question of Manning from 2004.
-More generally, we obtain an explicit formula for the derivative of the Liouville entropy along arbitrary area-preserving conformal perturbations in this setting.
-In addition, we show the mean root curvature, a purely geometric quantity which is a lower bound for the Liouville entropy, is also strictly increasing along the normalized Ricci flow.
+We show that the Liouville entropy of the geodesic flow of a closed surface of non-constant negative curvature is eventually strictly increasing along the normalized Ricci flow (NRF).
+More precisely, we obtain a new expression for the derivative of the Liouville entropy along an arbitrary conformal deformation in dimension 2, and we prove it is positive in the direction of the NRF for 1/6-pinched metrics.
+This partially answers a question of Manning from 2004.
+In addition, we show that the mean root curvature, a purely geometric quantity which is a lower bound for the Liouville entropy, is strictly increasing along the NRF starting from any metric of non-constant negative curvature.